ovh/docs/pages/bare_metal_cloud/dedicated_servers/veeam-enterprise-server-backup-preparation/guide.en-au.md

 Browse our [Getting Started guides](/products/bare-metal-cloud-dedicated-servers-getting-started) for Dedicated Servers.

+You can also configure your Dedicated Server to use the private network by following the steps in [this guide](/pages/bare_metal_cloud/dedicated_servers/vrack_configuring_on_dedicated_server).

 ### Setting up your Veeam Enterprise backup server

 Download, install, and license your Veeam Enterprise backup server using our guide [Setting up Veeam Backup & Replication](/pages/storage_and_backup/backup_and_disaster_recovery_solutions/veeam/veeam_veeam_backup_replication).

+From here, you can keep reading to learn how to set up S3 Object Storage as your repository or you can go directly to the [Go further](#gofurther) step.

 ### Setting up your Object Storage